Technical Training in Water Infrastructure

 - - Various practical calculations as part of theoretical sessions, including well design, pipe design (pumping & gravity) and rainwater catchment.

 In addition to the practical sessions, the course will provide a broad overview of the theoretical aspects of water projects.
 Theoretical issues are linked to real life field experiences of the facilitators throughout the course.

 We will never have more than 20 participants per course, and therefore have a high teacher-student ratio, which we find is essential to allow individual feedback and tuition.
 The course will be conducted in English, but since the BushProof course facilitators speak French they can help francophone participants to understand any technical terms.

-The next trainings will be held from 18 - 23rd September 2017 and 9 - 14th April 2018 in Antananarivo, Madagascar.
+The next training will be held from 9 - 14th April 2018 in Antananarivo, Madagascar.
 Antananarivo is the capital and largest city on this big island and is situated inland about 90 miles from the east coast.
 The training will be held at (or near) the BushProof office in Antananarivo.
 The venue is near the airport and is in a pleasant, uncrowded part of town with easy access to a range of hotels and restaurants.
 The office has a wireless internet connection.

 The duration of the course is 6 days.
 The course fee is 1800 Euros.
 Fees include: Tuition, handouts, USB with resources, coffee breaks, lunch on training days and field visits.
 Fees do not include the following: International & domestic airfares, travel or medical insurance, visa, accommodation, breakfast / evening meal and taxi cost from the accommodation to the training centre every day.